himanshug8/rewrite/Beats.md

  5. **A filtering voice, maybe a ghost**
  6. **Gyasto** A friend of rahul and a trader in tibet.
  7. **Nyima** A mauture unmarried women, who has to
+ 8. **A drunk lama.** He drinks all day to mimic calm, and sits all day wit a smile on his face and is a authority figure in a temple.
+9. **gyando:**  is a normal humor filled llama who lives a fairly simple life serving a llama who is meditating for 15 years and doesn't eat food, and talks through psychic powers.